adafruit/Adafruit_Learning_System_Guides/MEMENTO/The-Student-Flexible-Camera-Memento-Flex/README.md

 **The Student "Flexible" Camera** — Memento Flex is a versatile, AI-powered smart camera built on [Adafruit MEMENTO](https://www.adafruit.com/product/5420).
  Designed for students, creators etc, it "flexes" between a standard digital camera, a scientific observation tool, and an AI-vision assistant.

-## ✨ Features
+## Features

-* **🧠 AI-Powered Insights:** Connects to OpenRouter to provide real-time image descriptions.
+* **AI-Powered Insights:** Connects to OpenRouter to provide real-time image descriptions.
-* **⏳ Smart Time-Lapse:** Includes a "Low Power" mode that dims the screen to save battery during long observations.
+* **Smart Time-Lapse:** Includes a "Low Power" mode that dims the screen to save battery during long observations.
-* **🎞️ Animation Suite:** Support for both looping GIFs and Onion-skinning Stop Motion.
+* **Animation Suite:** Support for both looping GIFs and Onion-skinning Stop Motion.
-* **🌐 Automated Sync:** Fetches local time automatically via NTP over Wi-Fi.
+* **Automated Sync:** Fetches local time automatically via NTP over Wi-Fi.
-* **🛠️ Custom Text UI:** Result text is intelligently wrapped and scaled to be readable on the 240x240 display.
+* **Custom Text UI:** Result text is intelligently wrapped and scaled to be readable on the 240x240 display.

 ---

-## 🚀 Setup Instructions
+## Setup Instructions

 ### 1. Requirements
 * **Hardware:** Adafruit MEMENTO Camera board & a microSD card.